Interracial relations among Native Americans in the United States: Prevalence

 Native Americans are more likely than any other racial group to practice interracial or intertribal marriage among the different tribes and non-Natives, resulting in an ever-declining proportion of Indigenous blood among those who claim a Native American identity (tribes often count only the Indian blood from their own tribal background in the enrollment process, disregarding intertribal heritages).
 Some tribes disenroll those with low blood quantum.
 Disenrollment has become a contentious issue in Native American reservation politics.

 Some tribes (particularly some in the Eastern United States) are primarily made up of individuals with an unambiguous Native American identity, despite having a large number of mixed-race citizens with prominent non-Native ancestry.

 More than 75% of those enrolled in the Cherokee Nation have less than one-quarter Cherokee blood.
 For the Cherokee it has 819,000 individuals multiracial individuals, and it has 284,000 mono-racial individuals.
 The former Principal Chief of the Cherokee Nation, Bill John Baker, is 1/32 Cherokee, amounting to about 3%.

-The Navajo nation on the other hand has 286,000 with mono-racial individuals, is the largest tribe if only non-multiracial individuals are counted; the Navajo are the tribe with the highest proportion of mono-racial individuals, 86.3%.
+The Navajo nation on the other hand has 286,000 mono-racial individuals, it is the largest tribe if only non-multiracial individuals are counted; the Navajo are the tribe with the highest proportion of mono-racial individuals, 86.3%.